-Building on the agenda set out in the Five Year Forward View (published October 2014), we have launched a new three year programme to support social movements in health and care.
+Building on the agenda set out in the Five Year Forward View (published October 2014), we launched a three year programme to support social movements in health and care.

-Working initially with six new care model vanguards across England, this programme will develop, test and spread effective ways of mobilising people in social movements that improve health and care outcomes and show a positive return on investment.
+Working with six new care model vanguards across England, this programme is developing, testing and spreading effective ways of mobilising people in social movements that improve health and care outcomes and show a positive return on investment.

-Over a three year period, the programme aims to:
+Over a three year period, the programme aim is to: